show_page.php1 : rv01.jpg

 R-V01

-HISTORY: This neonatal horse became depressed, weak, and stopped nursing by 36 hours of age.
+HISTORY: This 5-day-old male Quarter horse became depressed, weak, and stopped nursing by 36 hours of age.
 His condition progressively worsened and he presented to the veterinarian at 48 hours of age.
 Bloodwork revealed severe leukopenia, azotemia, hypoproteinemia, severe dehydration, hypoxemia, hypercapnia, and acidosis, then he developed thrombocytopenia.
 His condition continued to worsen despite medical therapy, he broke with severe diarrhea, and then died.

-HISTOPATHOLOGIC DESCRIPTION: Lung: The pleura and interlobular septa are multifocally moderately expanded by acute hemorrhage, fibrin, and edema.
-Within these areas and scattered throughout the remainder of the section, the tunica media and tunica adventitia of small vessels are mildly expanded by extravasated protein, fibrin, erythrocytes, and small amounts of cellular and karyorrhectic debris (vasculitis).
-Diffusely, endothelium is hypertrophic (reactive), and multifocally and rarely, endothelial nuclei are expanded by a single, 2-4um, eosinophilic viral inclusion that peripheralizes the chromatin.
-Diffusely, alveolar septa are expanded 2-10 times by congestion, edema, hypertrophic endothelium, few macrophages, few degenerate neutrophils, and occasional cellular debris (necrosis).
+HISTOPATHOLOGIC DESCRIPTION: Lung: The pleura and interlobular septa are multifocally and moderately expanded by acute hemorrhage and edema.
+Within these areas, and scattered throughout the remainder of the section, small vessel walls are expanded mildly by extravasated protein, erythrocytes, and small amounts of cellular debris (vasculitis).
+Multifocally, endothelial nuclei rarely are expanded by a single, 2-4uµ, eosinophilic viral inclusion that peripheralizes the chromatin.
+Diffusely, alveolar septa are expanded by congestion, edema, hypertrophic endothelium, few macrophages, few degenerate neutrophils, and occasional cellular debris (necrosis).
 Alveolar lumina contain low numbers of alveolar macrophages, degenerate neutrophils, and small to moderate amounts of fibrin.
 Bronchiolar epithelium is autolytic, sloughed into the lumen in sheets.

-Liver: Multifocally affecting 20% of the section there are random, 50-400um diameter foci of hepatocellular necrosis and hepatocellular and architectural loss with replacement by hemorrhage, fibrin, edema, and cellular and karyorrhectic debris (lytic necrosis), and infiltration by low numbers of histiocytes.
-In these foci, hepatocytes are shrunken and fragmented with hypereosinophilic cytoplasm and karyorrhexis (necrosis).
+Liver: Multifocally, there are random small foci of hepatocellular necrosis and loss that are infiltrated by low numbers of histiocytes and admixed with moderate hemorrhage replacing disrupted hepatic sinusoids.
+Within these areas, hepatocytes are shrunken and fragmented with hypereosinophilic cytoplasm and karyorrhexis (necrosis).
 Rarely, there are multinucleated hepatocytes (viral syncytia).
-Within and at the periphery of necrosis, hepatocytes occasionally contain a single, 2-4um, eosinophilic, intranuclear viral inclusion that peripheralizes the chromatin.
+Within and at the periphery of necrotic, hepatocytes occasionally contain a single, 2-4µm, eosinophilic, intranuclear viral inclusion that peripheralizes the chromatin.
 There are low numbers of periportal lymphocytes.
-Less affected hepatocytes often contain few or a single discrete, clear, intracytoplasmic vacuole (lipid-type vacuolar change).
 There is mild periportal and capsular edema.

-Adrenal gland: Affecting 40% of the cortex, predominantly within the zona reticularis and zona fasciculata, there are multifocal to coalescing areas of lytic necrosis characterized by loss of architecture with replacement by cellular and karyorrhectic debris admixed with abundant hemorrhage, fibrin, edema, and low numbers of degenerate neutrophils.
+Adrenal gland: Within the cortex, predominantly within the zona reticularis and zona fasciculata, there are multifocal to coalescing areas of lytic necrosis characterized by loss of architecture with replacement by cellular and karyorrhectic debris admixed with abundant hemorrhage, fibrin, edema, and low numbers of degenerate neutrophils.
 In these foci, cortical cells are shrunken with hypereosinophilic cytoplasm and pyknotic or karyorrhectic nuclei.
-Scattered throughout and at the periphery of necrotic foci, cortical cells contain a single intranuclear, 2-4um, eosinophilic viral inclusion that peripheralizes the chromatin.
+Scattered throughout and at the periphery of necrotic foci, cortical cells contain a single intranuclear, 2-4µm, eosinophilic viral inclusion that peripheralizes the chromatin.
 There are rare multinucleated viral syncytia with intranuclear viral inclusions as previously described.

-1. Adrenal gland, cortex: Adrenalitis, necrohemorrhagic, multifocal to coalescing, severe, with intranuclear viral inclusion bodies, Quarterhorse, equine.
+MORPHOLOGIC DIAGNOSIS: 1.
+Adrenal gland, cortex: Adrenalitis, necrohemorrhagic, multifocal to coalescing, severe, with intranuclear viral inclusion bodies and viral syncytia, Quarterhorse, equine.

-2. Liver: Hepatitis, necrotizing, multifocal and random, moderate, with intranuclear viral inclusion bodies.
+2. Liver: Hepatitis, necrotizing, multifocal and random, moderate, with intranuclear viral inclusion bodies and viral syncytia.

-3. Lung: Pneumonia, interstitial, necrotizing, diffuse, mild, with mild vasculitis and rare endothelial intranuclear viral inclusion bodies.
+3. Lung: Pneumonia, interstitial, necrotizing, diffuse, mild, with mild vasculitis and rare intranuclear viral inclusion bodies and viral syncytia.

 ETIOLOGIC DIAGNOSIS: Herpesviral pneumonia, hepatitis, and adrenalitis